1 Who are your programmes designed for?

 10 Can I receive the Talking Newspaper on a trial basis?

-Of course you can.
+Yes, you can.
 But we think that, once you have heard our programmes for a month or so, you won’t want to stop.
 (At least that is what our many listeners tell us!)

 11 How do I become a Listener?